appliedtopology/circular-coordinates/README.md

 # Circular-Coordinates
-## _circular coordinates from persistent cohomology_
+## _Circular coordinates from persistent cohomology_

-Circular-Coordinates is an all in one class that facilitates creating and ploting circular coordinates from persistant cohomology functions hidden in your dataset.
+Circular-Coordinates is an all in one class that facilitates creating and plotting circular coordinates from persistent cohomology functions hidden in your dataset.

 ## Features

 - takes input data in the form of numpy array or pandas dataframe
-- utilizes the ripser library for fast persistatnt homology barcode calculation
+- utilizes the ripser library for fast persistent cohomology barcode calculation
 - Provides multiple ways of plotting and visualizing the output.